Upper gastrointestinal bleeding

 If there is a bleeding duodenal ulcer, and there is no active extravasation, and the patient's condition is likely to deteriorate, empirical embolization of gastroduodenal artery territory is recommended to prevent life-threatening events.

-Nuclear scintigraphy (Tc99m-labeled RBC scan) is the most sensitive modality in detecting occult GI bleeding.
+Nuclear scintigraphy (Tc-99m-labeled red cell scan) is the most sensitive modality in detecting occult GI bleeding.
 However, it is often unable to accurately localize the source or the exact site of bleeding 7.

 Treatment and prognosis